Last updated on 10 July 2020

-OK, I admit: Tracks like Children of the Damned or The Prisoner (the one with the cool opening dialogue that sounds so very true), even Hallowed be Thy Name are erring on the side of very good, but – alas – not yet stellar.
-But they got friggin’ riffs in there that are just out there in space.
-Still today after having listened to this record for a gazillion of times, they still get to me.
-And never mind the discussion if or if not Total Eclipse should have been part of the original album (in vinyl), the original selection was dead on track.
-The song actually was added to the remastered CD version that I am currently listening to – not providing any additional quality whatsoever.
+And they got friggin’ riffs and solos galore in there that are just out there in space.
+Still today, after a gazillion listens, they still get to me.
+And never mind the discussion if or if not Total Eclipse should have been part of the original album (in vinyl).
+The original selection was dead on track.
+The song actually was added to the remastered CD version that I am currently listening to.
+Not that it provides any added value.

 There are more anecdotal passages related to the creation of this album.
 Stories about hauntings in the studio, bizarre accidents when band members drove nuns about the countryside.
 The infamous invoice being £666 (ok, come on, this is laying it on somewhat thick..).
 But hey, if true – great, if not so true, well – a hell of an invention and in any case very good for marketing.

-Actually so good that some religious groups in the US – where else? – took the band to be Satanists, trying to ban their recordings to hell.
+Actually, this marketing thing was so good that some religious groups in the US – where else? – took the band to be Satanists.
+And tried to ban their recordings to hell.
 Little did they know back then that today’s Black Metal scene contains some most notorious psychopaths – and I mean this the way I say it.
 And again, today this seems to be accepted – never mind rape, beatings, drinking blood and so on.
 Go figure!

 Of course Iron Maiden did its very best to paint that hellish picture, just look at the album art that I loved back then and still love to this day.
 Even if the band tried somewhat meekly to defend themselves later that the lyrics tell another story.
 All right – they do have a point; the lyrics speak indeed another language.